evmcnb/quartz/content/Conjunctivitis.md

 >
 > Need urgent ophthalmology assessment
 > May be caused by gonococcal infection with can cause serious complications (inc vision loss)

+If bacterial cause is recurrent, and confirmed on swabs, consider chlamydial cause - refer to GUM